-The Paramedicine Board of Australia will not be issuing hardcopy Certificates of Registration from newly registered paramedics.
+The Paramedicine Board of Australia will not routinely be issuing hardcopy Certificates of Registration to all registrants.
 Certificates or Registration can be accessed using AHPRA's online service.
 The public and employers can check a paramedics registration using the Public Register.

 When practitioners are seeking registration or employment that requires registration outside of Australia, the regulatory authority in that jurisdiction may require a Certificate of Registration Status (CoRS).
 This document is also referred to by some regulators as a Certificate of Good Standing or Certificate of Current Professional Status.